poojabk9/8-week-sql-challenge/CaseStudy1-DannysDinner/README.md

 #### Q2.
 How many days has each customer visited the restaurant?

 Approach:
-- I selected `customer_id` and counted the distinct `order_date` values for each customer to find the total number of unique days they visited the restaurant.
+- Selected `customer_id` and applied `COUNT(DISTINCT order_date)` to calculate the number of unique days each customer visited.
-- I used COUNT(DISTINCT ...) to ensure each day was counted only once per customer.
+- Ensured duplicate visits on the same day were counted only once per customer.
-- Then, I grouped the results by `customer_id`.
+- Grouped results by `customer_id` to summarize visits per customer.

 ```sql
 SELECT